Customer Experience Management: An Effective Strategy In Four Steps

 After you’ve established a customer relationship, it’s a crucial point to keep track of your customers’ perceptions.
 Getting customer feedback helps your company monitor and determine whether your strategy is effective or not.
-Using a marketing automation software, such as infusionsoft CRM, eases the task of this job.
+Using a marketing automation software, such as infusionsoft by Keap, eases the task of this job.

 You can get real-time feedback from customers through email outreach campaigns, surveys, product reviews, and other mediums that creates an interaction with the customers.